 Upstream of Highway 101 Reach (Upstream Reach)

 The hydraulic model has been recalibrated to incorporate the conditions observed during the storms that caused the creek’s banks to overflow on December 31, 2022.
-The San Francisquito Creek Joint Powers Authority (SFCJPA) completed the validation of initial findings through a 3rd party independent review and creek channel surveys and is in the process of executing a Master Services Agreement.
+The San Francisquito Creek Joint Powers Authority (SFCJPA) completed the validation of initial findings through a 3rd party independent review and creek channel surveys and is currently going through USACE review.
+SFCJPA Board also approved a Master Services Agreement with a design consultant on April 25, 2024.
 The consultant services include updating the project objectives and design criteria based on the recalibrated hydraulics model, and to reevaluate the alternatives listed in the Environmental Impact Report (EIR).

-The City of Palo Alto continues its negotiations with property owners to acquire right-of-way and pursue construction funding from Caltrans in FY24 for the replacement of the Newell Road Bridge.
-The design for the Newell Road Bridge was completed in March 2023 and construction is expected to begin by December 2024.
-The City of Palo Alto is in the process of acquiring a construction management consultant.
+The City of Palo Alto continues to pursue construction funding from Caltrans in FY25 for the replacement of the Newell Road Bridge.
+The design for the Newell Road Bridge was completed in March 2023 and construction is expected to begin by Spring 2025.
+The City of Palo Alto completed right-of-way acquisition and selected a construction management consultant.

-The US Army Corps of Engineers (USACE) is leading the implementation of the channel widening sites upstream of Highway 101.
+The USACE is leading the implementation of the channel widening sites upstream of Highway 101.
 The SFCJPA and USACE are implementing a Feasibility Study through the Continuing Authorities Program Section 205 (CAP 205).
 The draft USACE feasibility study report was completed in July 2022, and the final study report will be resumed when the USACE completes their validation of the recalibrated hydraulics model.
 The SFCJPA and Valley Water will continue to support the USACE CAP 205 study when it resumes.

-The Pope-Chaucer Street Bridge Replacement is currently at 85% design.
-Following the input from the Palo Alto Architectural Review Board (ARB) at its study session on December 17, 2020, Valley Water and the SFCJPA continue coordinating with the City of Palo Alto to finalize the design by winter 2024.
-Construction is scheduled to begin in 2026.
+The Pope-Chaucer Street Bridge Replacement was paused at 85% design.
+Valley Water and the SFCJPA received input from the Palo Alto Architectural Review Board (ARB) at its study session on December 17, 2020.
+This project is also currently on hold until re-evaluation of alternatives is complete.

 Previous Updates